Marianne Faithfull: 1980s

 In 1987, Faithfull ventured into jazz and blues on Strange Weather, which was also produced by Willner.
 The album became her most critically lauded album of the decade.
 Coming full circle, the renewed Faithfull cut another recording of "As Tears Go By" for Strange Weather, this time in a tighter, more gravelly voice.
 The singer confessed to a lingering irritation with her first hit.
 "I always childishly thought that was where my problems started, with that damn song," she told Jay Cocks in Time magazine, but she came to terms with it as well as with her past.
 In a 1987 interview with Rory O'Connor of Vogue, Faithfull declared "forty is the age to sing it, not seventeen."
 The album of covers was produced by Hal Willner after the two had spent numerous weekends listening to hundreds of songs from 20th-century music.
 They chose such diverse tracks to record as Bob Dylan's "I'll Keep It with Mine" and "Yesterdays", written by Broadway composers Jerome Kern and Otto Harbach.
 The work included tunes first made notable by such blues luminaries as Billie Holiday and Bessie Smith; Tom Waits wrote the title track.
-In 1988, Faithfull married writer and actor Giorgio Della Terza, and they divorced in 1991.